-As of August 21, 2013, assuming a 100% Share Exchange, there were 25,581,139 shares of Common Stock issued and outstanding, which were held by 342 holders of record.
+As of September 26, 2013 there were 25,581,139 shares of Common Stock issued and outstanding, which were held by 342 holders of record.

 Dividends

 Holders of common stock are entitled to share in all dividends that the board of directors, in its discretion, declares from legally available funds.
 We have not paid any cash dividends on our Common Stock and do not plan to pay any such dividends in the foreseeable future.
 We currently intend to use all available funds to develop our business.
 We can give no assurances that we will ever have excess funds available to pay dividends.